 N. Portland location: 3047 N. Williams Ave.

 - Have a Bowl.
 Dust off those bowling shoes and get ready for some good old-fashioned fun.
-Head to any of the bowling alleys nearby, but if you sign up for the Kids Bowl Free program, your kids can get two free games every day this summer at Grand Central Bowl or KingPins.
+Head to any of the bowling alleys nearby, but if you sign up for the Kids Bowl Free program, your kids can bowl free at participating alleys!

 - Wiggle It Out.
 For an indoor playground that’s lots of fun without being super overwhelming, try The Monkey King Playhouse.
-Your kids can play in the indoor structure, complete with slides, climbing ropes, and lots of cushy mats while you relax with free WiFi.
+Your kids can play in the indoor structure, complete with slides, climbing ropes, and lots of cushy mats while you relax with free Wi-Fi.
 Affordable food options (including ice cream!) are also available.
+Another great option on the west side is the beautiful and charming LEKA Playland.
+Keep up with their event calendar, as they are often hosting fun events like concerts or character meet-n-greets.
 Here are some other indoor playground options.

 The Monkey King Playhouse: 17112 SE Powell Blvd.

 - Chill Poolside.
 Okay, so there’s not technically a/c here, but you can’t be hot when you’re in the pool!
 Portland Parks & Recreation’s outdoor pools are open for the summer.
 Come during one of the daily open swims, or plan your visit around one of their no-cost open swims (available Monday through Friday.
 Check out the schedule here.
-Another cool watery idea?
-Try out a splash pad.
+Another cool outdoor idea?
+Try out a splash pad or a park with shade.

 Portland Parks & Recreation

 - Do the Robot.
 C’mon now, who doesn’t get excited by hot glue guns?
 Hot glue the day away while staying nice and cool at the Craft Factory.
-Choose from your favorite base—from a cut-out of the state of Oregon to a nifty little robot—and then decorate from their bins of recycled goods.
-Inside scoop: Hattie’s Sweet Shop is located just below the studio.
-Note the summer hours listed on their website.
-And check out other local art studios here.
+Choose your favorite base—from a cut-out of the state of Oregon to a nifty little robot—and then decorate from their bins of recycled goods.
+Or get a milkshake with your art experience at Creative Culture.
+Check out other local art studios here.